Sourdough Strawberry Cheesecake Cookies

 How to make Sourdough Strawberry Cheesecake Cookies

-To the bowl of your stand mixer or a large bowl, add room temperature butter, brown sugar and granulated sugar.
+Step 3: To the bowl of your stand mixer or a large bowl, add room temperature butter, brown sugar and granulated sugar.
 Using the paddle attachment or beaters, beat until light and fluffy.

-Add the egg, sourdough discard, and vanilla and beat until combined.
+Step 4: Add the egg, sourdough discard, and vanilla and beat until combined.

-Next add in the flour, graham cracker crumbs, salt, and baking soda and mix until just incorporated.
+Step 5: Add in the flour, graham cracker crumbs, salt, and baking soda, and mix until just incorporated.
+Dice fresh strawberries and fold them into the cookie dough.

-Place 6 cookies on a parchment-lined baking sheet and bake for 15-17 minutes until the cookies begin to lightly brown around the edges and the top of the cookie has lost its sheen.
+Step 9: Bake for 15-18 minutes until the cookies begin to lightly brown around the edges and the top of the cookies have lost their sheen.
+Cool the cookies on a cooling rack.

 Storage for Sourdough Strawberry Cheesecake Cookies